calmofthestorm/starsector/README.md

 * Unmodified headlines will be emitted exactly as they were input, even if other headlines were changed.
 (Note that there are edge cases related to which section a newline is part of).

-* With `headline-parser` flag adds a parser/generator for headlines (tags, keyword, priority, etc) that functions on top the structural tree.
+* With `headline-parser` flag adds a parser/generator for headlines (tags, keyword, priority, planning, etc) that functions on top the structural tree.

 * With `orgize-integration` flag, uses [orgize](https://github.com/PoiScript/orgize) to parse/generate properties
-  drawer and planning (deadline, scheduled, etc).
+  drawer.

 * Headlines are represented in memory as text, making both parsing and emitting very fast, and permitting a two-way mapping between text offset and each headline that remains valid even as the in-memory document is modified.

 * Arena allocator provides fast performance and precise control over memory.

 * Copy-on-write text storage using [Ropey](https://github.com/cessen/ropey).